 Wait for your computer to turn off automatically.
 The power indicator turns off.

-- 4 Turn off any peripherals connected to your computer. - Respond to any prompts warning you to save documents or to consider other users.
+- 5 Turn off any peripherals connected to your computer. - Respond to any prompts warning you to save documents.

 If you are unable to shut down your computer;